Storage System

 The seven modules and cold vault have a total built capacity approximately 19 million volume-equivalents.
 Items are sorted by size, both width and height and stored in trays made from acid-free cardboard to prevent deterioration of items.
 Trays are stored on appropriately-sized shelves to achieve the highest storage density.
 Our next phase of construction will expand our capacity to approximately 23 million items.

-Trays are currently manufactured by Buckeye Corrugated, Inc. ReCAP has 16 different size trays.
-Items at ReCAP are not arranged in call number order, but are shelved according to size.
+Trays are currently manufactured by Buckeye Corrugated, Inc. The ReCAP facility uses 16 different size trays.
+Items at the ReCAP facility are not arranged in call number order, but are shelved according to size.
 For book collections, this means each book's physical size dictates where it gets shelved, not its subject matter or author.
-All items must arrive at ReCAP barcoded, clean, and either in good condition or in an appropriate preservation container.
-Since access to items stored at ReCAP is exclusively through barcode identification, adequate records to identify items by other means must be created and maintained by and at the owning library.
+All items must arrive at the facility barcoded, clean, and either in good condition or in an appropriate preservation container.
+Since access to items stored at the ReCAP facility is exclusively through barcode identification, adequate records to identify items by other means must be created and maintained by and at the owning library.